Teshir/Automated-ELK-Stack-Deployment/README.md

 - My Personal IP

-Machines within the network can only be accessed by Jump-box-Provisoner's docker container_____.
+Machines within the network can only be accessed by Jump-box-Provisoner's docker container.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- The Elk-Machine can only be accessed by ssh through the Jump-box-Provisioner.
+The Elk-Machine can only be connected by web by My Personal IP.

 A summary of the access policies in place can be found in the table below.